-For this page I've loosely expanded the boundaries as: Silver Lake to the west, Hope Valley to the north, Highway 89 going north from Markleeville to the east and Blue Lakes to the south.
+For this page we've loosely expanded the boundaries with Silver Lake to the west; Hope Valley to the north; Highway 89 going north from Markleeville to the east; and Blue Lakes to the south.

 For current road conditions click on this Caltrans link.